kevinseya/languajeJava/README.md

 ```
 ### Run the image of Docker Hub

-You can pull and run it on any machine that has Docker installed.
+You can pull and run it on any machine that has Docker installed
 ```bash
 docker push kevinseya/languaje-java-app:latest